Christine MacMillan

 Is Pelvic Health Physiotherapy just "Kegels"?

 No!
 This is one of the biggest misconceptions about Pelvic Health Physiotherapy.
 "Kegels" refer to the voluntary muscle contraction of the PFM and can be very helpful (when done correctly*) for some people.
-However, in many cases kegels do more harm than good!
-It is imperative that you have a trained Pelvic Health Physiotherapist assess your PFM and make recommendations based on YOUR pelvic floor.
+However, in many cases kegels can make problems worse.
+A pelvic health physiotherapist can help identify the root issues of your symptoms and make suggestions for the types of exercises that will help you the most.
+There is not a one-size-fits-all solution for pelvic health!

 What makes "Pelvic Health" Physiotherapists different?